tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/01_swiftUI_essentials.md

 In the template selector, select iOS as the platform, select the App template, and then click Next.

 Step 3:
-Enter "Landmarks" and use the product name, select "SwiftUI" for the interface and "Swift" for the language, and click NEXT Choose a location to save the Landmarks project on your Mac.
+Enter "Landmarks" and use the product name, select "SwiftUI" for the interface and "Swift" for the language, and click NEXT, choose a location to save the Landmarks project on your Mac.

 Step 4:
 In the Project navigator, select `LandmarksApp`.